Noroff-FEU-Assignments/project-exam-2-lonsoien/README.md

 Its built on Wordpress API [here](https://project-evironment.no/)

 ## Goal
 The client wanted to create a new webpage for their company Enviromentbox AS.
+This is a client I chose to work with for my project exam.

+Environmentbox AS is a company that develops solutions for a better storage for bicycles.
+They design and create different containers and bicycles-hotels that safely stores bicycles for communities, schools or businesses.
+They are a upcoming business that have had great sucess with their products, and saw the need to develop a new website for their business.

 The website had to contain all listed products on their home-page as they have created a QR-Code to their domain that directs to the homepage.